Archives: Portfolio

 Want to keep employees motivated?
 Here are four ways that have nothing to do with money.

-“Our business involves a real team effort, and it’s important that all employees know their value to the finished product and to customer satisfaction,” says Coe, chairman of Coastal Component Industries (CCI), which employs 18 people, more than half of whom have been with her for more than 10 years.
-The company was founded in 1990 and manufactures a wide variety of electronic components for the military, defense and aerospace markets.
+“Our business involves a real team effort, and it’s important that all employees know their value to the finished product and to customer satisfaction,” says Coe, chairman of Coastal Component Industries (CCI).
+The company, founded in 1990, manufactures electronic components for the military, defense, and aerospace sectors.
+It employs 18 people—more than half of whom have been with CCI for over a decade.

 1. Focus on Employees’ Strengths

-“We expect a lot from our employees and we rely on their best effort every day,” Coe says, noting that an important part of encouraging competence is giving feedback.
-“We strive to always thank employees for a job well done when the work meets deadlines and our expectations.”
+“We strive to always thank employees for a job well done when the work meets deadlines and our expectations,” says Coe.

 2. Be Flexible with Schedules